bitmax-exchange/bitmax-pro-api/source/includes/_auth.md

 }
 ```

 To query APIs with private data, you must include a signature using base64 encoded HMAC sha256 algorithm.
+The prehash string is `<timestamp>+<api-path>`.
+The `timestamp` is the UTC timestamp in milliseconds.

 See the code demos in (`bash`/`python`/`java`) on the right.